dcwatson/juque/README.md

 Juque
 =====

-A personal downsampling HTTP Live Streaming (HLS) server written in Python.
+A personal jukebox server written in Python.

 Quick Start
 ===========